Co-op Marketing Programs: Do They Still Work?

 Let's get in touch about your co-op program.

-Co-op marketing is when retailers create advertisements that include specific mentions of manufacturers, who share the cost of the price of the ad.
+Co-op marketing is when retailers create advertisements that include specific mentions of manufacturers that share the cost of the price of the ad.
 Unlike MDFs, co-op funds are allocated based on a percentage of the partner’s sales, so it rewards ads that perform well.
 This kind of marketing enables partners to work together to create long-scale campaigns, usually with manufacturers and investors who work with large-scale distribution.

 The ins-and-outs of co-op marketing today

 In order to make this work, both the investor and the manufacturer need to make sure that they will have needs and requirements met through this co-op.
 When you are looking into partnering to help your advertising needs, you need to know that your business will receive the successful returns you are investing in.
-So for the stone manufacturer and the hardscape supply company, they would both have to understand that a certain expected portion of advertisements published by the hardscape business would include specific mentions of the stone manufacturer, the technicalities of which having been thoroughly adjusted and agreed upon.
+So the stone manufacturer and the hardscape supply company would both have to understand that a certain expected portion of advertisements published by the hardscape business would include specific mentions of the stone manufacturer, the technicalities of which having been thoroughly adjusted and agreed upon.
 The stone manufacturer would provide a settled amount of funds toward the cost of the advertisements.

 Why aren't more small businesses taking advantage of co-op marketing?